3025 W. Wayzata Blvd, Long Lake, MN 55356

 On Old Hwy 12 (also known as County Rd 112).
 We are 1 ½ miles west of Long Lake.

-We will update this website as the apples ripen, and also our phone message at 9524739538.
+As the other varieties ripen, we will update this website and also our phone message at 9524739538.

 Thank you and we're looking forward to seeing you out here for a great season.

 in Manitoba, Canada.
 Introduced in 1929.
 A cross of Tetofsky and

 McIntosh.
 Medium to large, summer apple.
 Amber fruit washed with red.

 Juicy, tender, and aromatic.
 Sweet and juicy with pleasing flavor.

 Excellent for fresh eating.
 Ripens in mid-July.

 in 1898 by W.T.
 Macoun at the Central Experiment Farm in Ottawa,

 Canada.
 Macintosh x Liveland Raspberry, introduced in 1924.
 Attractive,